palera1n/docs/COMMONISSUES.md

 #### **Pressing "install" on each jb**
 **DO NOT DO THIS**.
 It resets your package lists and will likely break your jailbreak install eventually.
 Instead, press the gear icon, and then press Do All.

-If you managed to mess up your jailbreak this way, [restore rootfs](https://ios.cfw.guide/removing-palera1n/).
+If you managed to mess up your jailbreak this way, [restore rootfs](https://ios.cfw.guide/removing-palera1n-legacy/).

 #### **End of central-directory signature not found**
 If the error message says `palera1n.zip`, you are running an outdated version of palera1n and need to update using `git pull`.
-If that doesn't work, see reclone palera1n.
+If that doesn't work, reclone palera1n by running `cd .. && sudo rm -rf palera1n && sudo git clone -b legacy --recursive --depth=1 --shallow-submodules https://github.com/palera1n/palera1n && cd palera1n`.

 Otherwise, this error most likely indicates a problem with your internet connection, and you simply need to try running palera1n.sh again.